December 11, 2018. Test your knowledge on the Dutch system here:

 For a pseudo-science case study, also in Dutch, look here:

 This blog was written long before #Schnabel2032 and all that.
 The author does not acknowledge the prog-trad dichotomy.
-Neither does he understand what the “Dutch variant of the Govian hyaena pack that is after the progressives” refers to.
+Neither does he understand what the “Dutch variant of the Govean hyaena pack that is after the progressives” refers to.
 Or the Hirsch/knowledge crowd for that matter.
 Let alone the red brigades and the narrow and disingenuous that are actually pushing DI linked to knowledge as the sole solution to what ails education.
+The author does know one of the people referred to in a certain Red Brigades tweet.